Security-Onion-Solutions/securityonion-docs/Squert.rst

 Adding your own pivots
 ----------------------

-If you're running the latest version of Squert, you can also add your own pivots as follows:
+You can also add your own pivots as follows:

 -  In the upper right corner of Squert, click the Filters button.
 -  Set the type to URL.